Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 fast & furiously puppeteering the government; i only need to send all the water trucks away from the banks #fight_club bioweaponised gas leaks; vegan shit(ualities; double slit(ualities))

+mccomaḥ will die ∴ i must dotadiw, and he must survive 12026; then i can train to cut trees like in minecraft, and maybe free trapped souls iff i interpretranslatenlightenment krishna re-leasing the sons of kuvera to support it; there's always bamboo,.. (i also want to jackie chan down trees, before i minecraft them down; following, the prometheus school of running away; after haka, followed by kiai)